 "Agile ALM is key to innovation and is becoming a norm to drive dynamic, modern software delivery and emerging 'smarter products' and emerging IoT as larger vendors provide options and existing agile providers evolve," said Melinda Ballou, program director for IDC's Application Life-Cycle Management and Executive Strategies service.
 "We expect the focus on agile ALM to increase as cultural and political barriers are surmounted with effective process adoption and as quick access to core capabilities via SaaS solutions in conjunction with IDEs and for continuous release with DevOps becomes hugely beneficial for organizations continuing to struggle with a volatile economy and resource constraints, along with business dependence on speedy, agile software delivery."

-Application Life-Cycle Management , Software Life-Cycle Process and Configuration Management
+Agile Application Life-Cycle, Quality and Portfolio Strategies , Software Life-Cycle Process and Configuration Management